2020-fall-cs454-team9/chatbot-CGMH/README.md

 `-a A`

-> index of the first message to evaluate (defaults to 0)
+> index of the first message to evaluate (type: int, default: 0)

 `-b B`

-> index of the last message to evaluate (defaults to the last index)
+> index of the last message to evaluate (type: int, default: last index)